alwx/react-native-photo-view/README.md

 support Facebook Fresco;
 * PhotoView has more options like fadeDuration and minimumZoomScale/maximumZoomScale and more important callbacks;
-* PhotoView is written in the same manner as default React Image, and it supports most of the features Image has (the goal is to be fully compaitable with Image and support absolutely everything).
+* PhotoView is written in the same manner as default React Image, and it supports most of the features Image has (the goal is to be fully compaitable with Image and support absolutely everything);
+* It is possible to use PhotoView as a container (currently iOS only)!

 ## Automatic installation

 Just two simple steps:
 ```
-npm install --save react-native-photo-view@1.0.0
+npm install --save react-native-photo-view@1.0.1
 ```
 ```
 rnpm link react-native-photo-view